-Unfortunately the maritime exhibition in the sail loft is currently closed for maintenance
+Unfortunately the maritime exhibition in the sail loft is currently closed

 While in Amlwch harbour, you should visit the Sail Loft (built c.1870) which has an exhibition about the maritime history of the Port which developed to serve the needs of the copper industry.

 Here you will see the sloped floor designed for the making of sails.
 Take your time seeing the crafts required to make and repair sailing ships in the Amlwch Boat Yard.

 You can also experience the life and times of our harbour men and the boat builders through visiting our Maritime museum.

 See if you can identify the legacy left by the Cornish miners and the dry dock where so many ships were launched.